Assassination of Martin Luther King Jr.: Robert F. Kennedy speech

 During the day of the assassination while on the campaign trail for the Democratic presidential nomination in Indiana, Senator Robert F. Kennedy learned of the shooting before boarding a plane to Indianapolis.
 Kennedy was scheduled to make a speech there in a predominantly black neighborhood.
 Kennedy did not learn that King had died until he landed in Indianapolis.

 Kennedy's press secretary, Frank Mankiewicz, suggested that he ask the audience to pray for the King family and to follow King's practice of nonviolence.
 Mankiewicz and speechwriter Adam Walinsky drafted notes for Kennedy's use, but he refused them, using some that he had likely written during the ride to the site of the speech.
 Standing on a flatbed truck, he spoke for four minutes and 57 seconds.

 Kennedy was the first to tell the audience that King had died.
 Some of the attendees screamed and wailed in grief.
 Several of Kennedy's aides were worried that the delivery of this information would result in a riot.
 When the audience quieted, Kennedy acknowledged that many would be filled with anger.
 He said: "For those of you who are black and are tempted to be filled with hatred and mistrust of the injustice of such an act, against all white people, I would only say that I can also feel in my own heart the same kind of feeling.
 I had a member of my family killed, but he was killed by a white man."

 Kennedy's speech was credited with assisting in the prevention of post-assassination rioting in Indianapolis on a night when such events broke out in major cities across the country.
-It is widely considered one of the greatest speeches in American history.
+It was ranked number 17 on a list of the top 100 American speeches of the 20th century, compiled by researchers from the University of Wisconsin–Madison and Texas A&M University, based on a nationwide survey of 137 scholars.

 Kennedy canceled all of his scheduled campaign appearances and withdrew to his hotel room.
 Several phone conversations with black community leaders convinced him to speak out against the violent backlash beginning to emerge across the country.
 The next day, Kennedy gave a prepared response, "On the Mindless Menace of Violence", in Cleveland, Ohio.
 Although still considered significant, it is given much less historical attention than his Indianapolis speech.